-We talked to Craig Willis, CEO of Skore about cloud-based process improvement platform designed to be used and understood easily by everyone in the organization and here is what he said about it.
+Craig Willis, CEO of Skore tells us about a cloud-based process improvement platform designed to be used and understood easily by everyone in the organization.

 First of all, how are you and your family doing in these COVID-19 times?